1. Tweet today’s quote → 2. Get to work!

 Just write 3 things: the niche, item name, and URL where you found it.

-To access search and Oberlo Verified, you’ll need to sign up for your Shopify 14-day free trial and install the Oberlo app.
+To access the product search, you’ll need to sign up for your free trial and install the DSers app.
 I’ll show you how.

 - Go to www.shopify.com.
 Fill in your email address and click the ‘Get started’ button.

 - A popup will ask you to create a Shopify password and enter your store name.
 Fill them in and click ‘Create your store.’

 - If you don’t have a name yet, that’s okay.
 You can write in something like ‘[Your Name] Test Store’ for now.
 (Keep trying until you get a name that isn’t taken already.)